 DCR also has a "Stewardship Council" that meets on a monthly basis.
 Ted Dooley of Swampscott is currently the representative for Essex County.
 You are encouraged to attend in-person or virtually and make a public comment at those meetings.
 Schedule for all meetings is here.

 According to the Massachusetts Water Quality website, Nahant Beach north of the Bathhouse tested unsafe 55% of the 2023 swimming season.
-2024 saw its worst year on record for Nahant Long Beach; as of November 2024, DCR has made no effort to locate the sources of pollution along Nahant Long Beach, nor have they warned the public about this beach.
+2024 saw its worst year on record for Nahant Long Beach; as of May 2026, DCR has made no effort to locate the sources of pollution along Nahant Long Beach, nor have they warned the public about this beach.

 NAHANT